Yakabuff/v/README.md

 building
 =======

 Vapid is currently using [MCP 903](http://vclient.org/mcp/903.zip).
-This repository should be pulled into the `src` directory of your MCP 903 installation.
+This repository should be pulled into the `src/minecraft` directory of your MCP 903 installation.

+You can generate the class files with MCPs `./recompile.sh` and `./reobfuscate.sh`, or you can export the JAR with Eclipse:

+1. File > Export...
+2. Select _Runnable JAR File_ under Java
+3. Select _Client - Client_ under Launch Configuration
+4. Choose destination JAR file
+5. Select _Copy required libraries into sub-folder..._
+6. Finish